 In this section, I document three stylized facts about automatic enrollment which provide motivation for the model.
-The first fact is that autoenrollment reduces savings in subsequent jobs, which suggests that previous estimates have overstated the effect of auto-enrollment on lifetime savings and motivates the need for a model.
-The second fact is that increasing the default contribution rate reduces participation.
-This provides support for a model with a cost of opting out from the saving default, and rules out alternative explanations of the default effect.
-The third fact is that the median cumulative contributions of nonautoenrolled workers catch up to the median cumulative contributions of the autoenrolled workers over three years.
-Because non-autoenrolled workers are not fully forgoing the benefits of retirement saving by not saving early in their tenure, a relatively model opt-out cost can explain the observed inertia at the default.
+The first fact is that increasing the default contribution rate reduces participation.
+This fact provides support for a model with a cost of opting out from the saving default and rules out alternative explanations of the default effect.
+The second fact is that the median cumulative contributions of non-autoenrolled workers catch up to the median cumulative contributions of the autoenrolled workers over three years.
+Because non-autoenrolled workers are not fully forgoing the benefits of retirement saving by not saving early in their tenure, a relatively small opt-out cost can explain the observed inertia at the default.
+The third fact is that auto-enrollment reduces savings in subsequent jobs, which suggests that previous estimates have overstated the effect of auto-enrollment on lifetime savings and motivates the need for a lifecycle model to extrapolate the effect of auto-enrollment over many job transitions.